docker/compose/README.md

  - tail running services' log output
  - run a one-off command on a service

-Fig is a project from [Orchard](https://orchardup.com), a Docker hosting service.
+Fig is a project from [Orchard](https://orchardup.com).
 [Follow us on Twitter](https://twitter.com/orchardup) to keep up to date with Fig and other Docker news.

 Getting started